psaltisa/psaltisa.github.io/_outreach/sciart.markdown

 <i class="fas fa-quote-left"></i> Can art influence science, as science often influences art?
 </blockquote>

-In the fall of 2015 I was selected from the [Sciart initiative](http://www.sciartinitiative.org) as a Bridge resident.
+In fall 2017 Thanassis was selected from the [Sciart initiative](http://www.sciartinitiative.org) as a Bridge resident.
 My collaborator was [Matej Vakula](http://vakula.eu/home-en.html), a NY based artist with an interest for astrophysics.
-Due to my involvement with the McCallion Planetarium, we decided to work on a production of a full-dome movie about nuclear astrophysics, named "The DRAGON theorem", inspired from the experiment I was working for my Ph.D. thesis.
-You can find more about this from an [interview]({% post_url 2017-11-20-TRIUMF-interview %})
-I gave to TRIUMF media team about it.
+Due to his involvement with the McCallion Planetarium, they decided to work on a production of a full-dome movie about nuclear astrophysics, named "The DRAGON theorem", inspired from the experiment Thanassis was working for his Ph.D. thesis.
+You can find more about this from an [interview]({% post_url 2017-11-20-TRIUMF-interview %}) he gave to TRIUMF media team about it.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">